Breazile/MandoPuter/README.md

 ### 1. Install the software and files on the board

-You will likely need to update the [CircuitPython](https://circuitpython.org/) that is on your board to the version 8 (not the latest).
-Once you receive the board you will need to hold the **BOOT** button while connecting it to your computer via USB, and update CircuitPython via drag and drop to the usb drive.
+You will likely need to update the [CircuitPython](https://circuitpython.org/) that is on your board to version 8 (not the latest).
+Once you receive the board, you will need to hold the **BOOT** button while connecting it to your computer via USB, and update CircuitPython via drag and drop to the USB drive.

 CircuitPython versions 8.0.0-Beta6 to 8.2.7 have been tested with this code (your board may need to be updated/downgraded).
 See [CircuitPython](https://circuitpython.org/) for updating your specific board.
 Select "Previous Versions of CircuitPython" and find the correct .uf2 file version.

-Once your device reboots and you see a usb drive named "CIRCUITPY", return here and click the green download button at the top of this page.
-Unzip the copy of the repo and find the Source folder, the files inside are what needs to be copied to your device (drag and drop).
+Once your device reboots and you see a USB drive named "CIRCUITPY", return here and download the latest release .zip file from the [Releases](https://github.com/thatdecade/MandoPuter/releases) page.
+Unzip the downloaded file and copy the contents to your device (drag and drop).

-Make sure you let the copy finish before you remove the USB cable or reset the board, or your system could be corrupted.
-It could take up to 90 seconds or more on some systems.
-If that happens, please read the [troubleshooting page](https://learn.adafruit.com/adafruit-esp32-s3-feather/troubleshooting)
+Make sure you let the copy finish before you remove the USB cable or reset the board, or your device could be corrupted.
+The copy process could take up to 90 seconds or more on some systems.
+If that happens, please read the [troubleshooting page](https://learn.adafruit.com/adafruit-esp32-s3-feather/troubleshooting).

-If you did it right, you will have overwritten the code.py file located in the root directory of your board.
+If you did it right, you will have overwritten the `code.py` file located in the root directory of your board.

 ### 2. Select your board configuration in `code.py`

 You can make selections for:

-- Display type (Beskar - 1.3", or Pre-Beskar 1.14") - should already be set for you in the ZIP file
+- Display type (1.14" Pre-Beskar, 1.3" Beskar, 1.44", or 0.96")
-- Board type (boards have different capabilities) - should already be set for you in the ZIP file
+- Board type (boards have different wiring needs)
-- Your name (if you want to display your name on boot)
+- Your name (if you want to display your name on boot).
-- Banner graphic (If you want 1 or 2 images displayed after your name before the sequence starts)
+- Banner graphic (If you want 1 or 2 images displayed after your name before the sequence starts).
-- Customize the Mandalorian character sequence (if you want something different)
+- Customize the Mandalorian character sequence (if you want something different).
-- Customize the LCD backlight level (if you have the pink LIT wire connected to the LCD)
+- Customize the LCD backlight level (if you have the pink LIT wire connected to the LCD).
 - Turn on the low battery icon if you want that feature.
 You must have the battery monitor wire soldered (not needed on Feather M4 and ESP32-S3).
 The ESP32-S3 library currently has a [bug](https://github.com/adafruit/circuitpython/issues/6311) where communications to the battery monitor chip fails occasionally.
 I would disable battery monitoring until that bug is fixed.
 Monitoring of a USB battery pack is not supported.

 #### Examples of Basic Configuration:

+1. **Select the Board Type**:
+   - In the `code.py` file, find the section labeled `# Board setup imports`.
+   - Uncomment the line corresponding to the board you are using by removing the `#` at the beginning of the line.
+   - Ensure only one board type is uncommented at a time.
+   - Example:
+     ```python
+     import board_lilygo as board_setup
+     # import board_esp32_s3 as board_setup
+     # import board_feather_m4 as board_setup
+     # import board_itsybitsy_m4 as board_setup
+     # import board_itsybitsy_rp2040 as board_setup
+     # import board_pipico_rp2040 as board_setup
+     ```

-1. **Choose the Display Type**:
+2. **Choose the Display Type**:
-   - In the `code.py` file, find the section labeled `# Set the display type`.
+   - In the `code.py` file, find the section labeled `# Display type`.
    - Uncomment the line corresponding to the display you are using by removing the `#` at the beginning of the line.
    - Ensure only one display type is uncommented at a time.
    - Example:
      ```python
+     DISPLAY = "1.14"  # Pre-Beskar
-     DISPLAY        = "Pre-Beskar"           # Adafruit 1.14" LCD display  https://www.adafruit.com/product/4383
+     # DISPLAY = "1.30"  # Beskar
-     #DISPLAY       = "Beskar"               # Adafruit 1.3" LCD display   https://www.adafruit.com/product/4313
-     #DISPLAY       = "1.44"                 # Adafruit 1.44" LCD display  https://www.adafruit.com/product/2088
+     # DISPLAY = "1.44"
-     #DISPLAY       = "0.96"                 # Adafruit 0.96" LCD display  https://www.adafruit.com/product/3533
+     # DISPLAY = "0.96"
      ```

-2. **Set the Display Brightness**:
+3. **Set the Display Brightness**:
-   - Adjust the display brightness by modifying the `DISP_BRIGHT` variable.
+   - Adjust the display brightness by modifying `DISP_BRIGHT`.
    - The value should be between 0 and 100 (representing the percentage of brightness).
    - Example:
      ```python
      DISP_BRIGHT = 80  # How bright to make the display - 0% to 100%
      ```

-3. **Select the Board Type**:
-   - In the `code.py` file, find the section labeled `# Board being used`.
-   - Uncomment the line corresponding to the board you are using by removing the `#` at the beginning of the line.
-   - Ensure only one board type is uncommented at a time.
-   - Example:
-     ```python
-     #BOARD_TYPE    = "ESP32-S3"             # ESP32-S3                  https://www.adafruit.com/product/5477
-     #BOARD_TYPE    = "FeatherM4"            # Feather M4 Express        https://www.adafruit.com/product/3857
-     #BOARD_TYPE    = "ItsyBitsyM4"          # ItsyBitsy M4 Express      https://www.adafruit.com/product/3800
-     #BOARD_TYPE    = "ItsyBitsyRP2040"      # ItsyBitsy RP2040          https://www.adafruit.com/product/4888
-     #BOARD_TYPE    = "PiPicoRP2040"         # Raspberry Pi Pico RP2040  https://www.adafruit.com/product/4864
-     BOARD_TYPE     = "RS2040LILYGO"         # New RS2040LILYGO board
-     ```

 4. **Customize Owner Information**:
-   - Set the `SHOW_NAME` variable to `1` to display the owner's name on startup, or `0` to not display it.
+   - Set `SHOW_NAME` to `1` to display the owner's name on startup, or `0` to not display it.
-   - Modify the `OWNER_NAME` variable to the desired name.
+   - Modify `OWNER_NAME` to the desired name.
-   - Adjust the `NAME_COLOR` variable to change the color of the name display (use the [color-hex.com](https://www.color-hex.com/) website for color codes).
+   - Adjust `NAME_COLOR` to change the color of the name display (use the [color-hex.com](https://www.color-hex.com/) website for color codes).
-   - Set the `NAME_HOLD` variable to define how many seconds the name should be displayed.
+   - Set `NAME_HOLD` to define how many seconds the name should be displayed.
    - Example:
      ```python
      SHOW_NAME = 1  # Set to 1 to display the name, or 0 to not display a name
      OWNER_NAME = "Your Name Here"  # Name of the owner to be shown
-     NAME_COLOR     = 0x00FF00               # Green on black (you can chose colors here - https://www.color-hex.com/)
+     NAME_COLOR = 0x00FF00  # Green on black (you can choose colors here - https://www.color-hex.com/)
      NAME_HOLD = 3.0  # How many seconds to display the name
      ```

 Please follow this [guide](https://learn.adafruit.com/custom-fonts-for-pyportal-circuitpython-display/overview) if you would like to create a custom font.

 4. **Save**:

 After making changes, save the `code.py` file.
-At this point your program should be running (circuitpython auto runs your program after saving the file).
+At this point, your program should be running (CircuitPython auto-runs your program after saving the file).

 ### 3. Solder the LCD